What parents need to know

 Is it any good?

+The rich and complex, two-page, borderless pictures reward repeated viewings and close inspection.
 This story about nine generations of African-American women won the Newbery Honor, but with its spectacular art by Hudson Talbott it seems a more likely choice for the Caldecott, which celebrates art.
-These rich and complex, two-page, borderless pictures reward repeated viewings and close inspection.
-Some are beautiful watercolor paintings, some are historical collages, and some are visual metaphors, such as one showing a map of the U.S. with the states crudely sewn together and a large, frayed rip along the Mason-Dixon
+Some of the pictures are beautiful watercolor paintings, some are historical collages, and some are visual metaphors, such as one showing a map of the U.S. with the states crudely sewn together and a large, frayed rip along the Mason-Dixon

 The text is beautifully written, with recurring motifs about mother love and roads of stars, quilts, and stories.
 But there are many references that younger children may not understand.
 Twice characters are said to have "jumped broom," with no explanation.
 The author refers to "the north side of the war," but what war, and what that means, is not explained.
 This book is probably best shared with an adult.